-Please register for this live ATA webinar.
-This webinar is open to ATA members.
+Please register for this recorded ATA webinar.

 The election of President Biden and the new congressional balance brings with it a new environment for the use of independent contractors at the federal level.
 At the same time, states continue to address the independent contractor issue in a variety of ways.
 From the withdrawal of the independent contractor rulemaking by the Department of Labor to the reintroduction of the PRO Act, what changes do we anticipate will occur at the federal level, and how will states respond?
 Will there be further efforts similar to AB 5 or Proposition 22?
 Additionally, what impact do these changes have on motor carrier operations and how can motor carriers best respond to and prepare for more change?

 What motor carriers will take away from this webinar:

 - An overview of recent independent contractor developments at the state and federal level;

 - Predictions of changes to come;

 - Practical solutions for motor carriers as they evaluate what these changes mean to their operations.